 Understanding Git Commit Reversions

-Command Description
+Command | Description |

-git revert <commit> --no-commit Reverts the changes introduced by the specified commit without committing the revert.
-This allows multiple reverts to be grouped into a single commit.
+git revert <commit> --no-commit | Returns the modifications made by the given commit, but does not commit the reversal.
+This makes it possible to combine several reverts into a single commit. |

-Explanation of Git Command Scripts
+Git Command Scripts Explained

-Resetting Git Branch to a Specific Commit
+Git Branch Reset to a Particular Commit

 Using Git Command Line